JoaoNetoNLC/nlc-backend-test/README.md

 The project in question is based on the architecture of our real project, when looking at the code you will notice that it is a resource called User and it is a Restfull application (or at least it should).
 The system is incomplete by nature so you have the opportunity to prove your knowledge by fixing errors.
 I will leave below some implementations that you need to do, but I will leave some errors without comments so that you can correct them without having to say what the error is.
 A priori what you need to do is:

-- The user's delete method is not working, you need to identify the reason and fix it;
+- [ ]  The user's delete method is not working, you need to identify the reason and fix it;
-- The method that lists only one user is not working and needs to identify the bug and fix;
+- [ ]  The method that lists only one user is not working and needs to identify the bug and fix;
-- When creating the user, the system is allowing a name field with maximum of 10 characters when in reality it should be 255;
+- [ ]  When creating the user, the system is allowing a name field with maximum of 10 characters when in reality it should be 255;
-- In the user list, the created_at field is not appearing;
+- [ ]  In the user list, the created_at field is not appearing;

-[] asd
-() asd2
-( ) asd3
-[ ] asd4